asdfugil/overb0ard/README.md

 # overb0ard

 **iOS and macOS share a program: jetsam.** The tl;dr is that jetsam monitors memory usage, asks for memory when there isn't much free, and kills other programs that don't give back as much as was requested.
 This tool--a continuation from conradev's jetsamctl--serves to override the strict limits that jetsam sets on iOS devices with a simple command.
-All you need is a device with iOS 6 or later.
+All you need is a device with iOS 7 or later.

-### Installation

-The latest Debian package can be downloaded from my [Cydia Repository](https://doregon.github.io/cydia) in the System section.

 ### Usage